 Apply for the Doctor of Clinical Dentistry (DClinDent) through the Dunedin campus in 2021Apply Now

-A second round of applications for 2021 is now open for the DClinDent endorsed in Periodontics, Prosthodontics, Oral Medicine or Oral Pathology.
-Applications close 31 July 2020.
+A further round of applications for 2021 is now open for the DClinDent endorsed in Oral Pathology, Paediatric Dentistry and Periodontics.
+Applications close 2 October 2020.

 The Doctor of Clinical Dentistry (DClinDent) degree provides graduate training in ten disciplines in dentistry.
 The aim of each discipline programme is to prepare graduate students to become registered specialists in that discipline.
 The programmes foster development of critical analysis, research skills, and advanced clinical skills that will be recognised for specialist registration.